Easy ways you can reduce emissions

-2. Love your tires.
+1. Love your tires.

 Aggressive driving—like accelerating quickly and braking hard—increases emissions and lowers gas mileage by 33% at highway speeds and 5% around town.

-4. Keep it light.
+5. Keep it light.

 Avoid keeping heavy items in your vehicle.
 An extra 100 pounds can reduce fuel economy by up to 2%.
 Large rooftop cargo boxes increase emissions and reduce fuel economy by 6%–17% at highway speeds and 2%–8% around town.

 6. It's cool to fill up when it's cool.

-9. Get your vehicle fixed.
+7. Get your vehicle fixed.

-10. Change is good.
-For oil.
+8. Change is good.
+For oil and filters.

-12. Keep it moving.
+9. Keep it moving.

 Got a lot to do?
 Combine errands.
 Several short trips, each beginning with a cold start, can use twice as much fuel as one longer trip that covers the same distance.

-14. Sharing is caring.
+10. Sharing is caring.

-Biking and walking can be fun.
-They also give off zero emissions and can make you healthier.
+Biking and walking give off zero emissions and can make you healthier.
 Riding on public transit takes cars off the road and is ultimately good for the air.

-17. Upgrade your ride.
+12. Upgrade your ride.

-18. Drive less on ozone action days.
+13. Drive less on ozone action days.